aws/eks-anywhere/docs/content/en/docs/reference/vsphere/user-permissions.md

 ---
-title: "Required vSphere permissions"
+title: "vSphere permissions"
 weight: 20
 description: >
-  The permissions needed by the EKS-A vSphere user
+  Permissions needed by the EKS-A vSphere user
 ---

 The permissions needed by the EKS-A vSphere user are just short of full administrative access.
 For example: